yashlm10/SDE_SHEET_TUF/README.md

 2. traverse the matrix and for all zero cells mark that index in the two arrays as 1.
 3. traverse the matrix again and for all marked index either row or col array, if value is not already zero mark it zero.
 #### second optimal approach with same tc but constant space complexity
-1. traverse the matrix and mark the row column to be zero if that row has a zero
+1. traverse the matrix and mark the 0th row/column corresponding cell to be zero if that row has a zero(if j is zero then mark col0(which is a variable initialised as 1) as zero, else mark m[0][j] as zero.
-2. similarly make a column arrow with a variable col0 initialised to 1 and mark it while traversing if m[i][j]==0 for j==0, col0=0 else m[0][j] = 0
+2. basically, 0th row along with col0 will act as column array in last approach and 0th column will act as row array
-3. traverse the matrix gain but from second row and second column, mark cell zero if either the row or column array is marked.
+3. traverse the matrix again but from second row and second column, mark cell zero if either the row or column array is marked.
 4. now first check m[0][0] if zero then make the first row all zero.
-5. now check if col0=0 make the entire first column =0.
+5. now check if col0=0 make the entire first column = 0.
 ---
 ## problem 2 pascal's triangle
 ### given the row and column print the value at that position